 For more information on the Zoning Board, see Appointed Boards & Committees.

 The Town provides electric, water, and garbage service, plus sewer service in some residential areas.
 New residents are required to sign a contract for utility service.
-Rates are available at the Town Office.
+Rates are available under the Services/Fees tab on the Home page of this website.
 Minimum utility charges are in effect throughout the year, even if there is no usage.
 Utilities are billed in monthly cycles, and are due within 21 days of the billing date; otherwise, late penalties are automatically applied.

 Be aware that winter in Highlands is characterized by subfreezing temperatures.
 If you are a seasonal resident not accustomed to colder climates, or if you plan on leaving your home for more than a few days during cold weather, you should consider having your home professionally winterized, which would include thorough draining of pipes and disconnection of electricity.
 Older homes in particular may not be adequately insulated, and broken water pipes can cause extensive damage.

 Garbage is collected twice a week in residential areas.
-If you do not know what days it is picked up or where to place it, inquire at the Town office or ask your immediate neighbors.
-All garbage must be placed in heavy plastic or metal containers equipped with handles and tight fitting lids, and no larger than 32 gallons in capacity.
+If you do not know what days it is picked up or where to place it, inquire at the Town office or look at the 2020 Sanitation Rules & Regulations under Notices on the Home page of this website.
+The Town of Highlands does have a mandatory bear proof garbage receptacle ordinance.
 Voluntary recycling is available at the Macon County convenience centers outside the Town limits.

 For Further Information